 2) Animated Call to Action

 Leading the customer’s eye to the action that represents the first step in a sale (like an enquiry link, or a sign up block) is the most effective way to use animation.
-Consider these examples:
+Studies show that the click through rate for static call to actions are much lower than animated call to actions.
+Here’s a few examples of how animating a call to action can work for you:

-- www.belomontehotel.com – The maroon rates buttons have a subtle pulse that draws the eye without behaving like a child that’s eaten too much sugar
+- If your aim is to gain subscribers, your subscribe button could gently pulse in a way that draws the eye without behaving like a child that’s eaten too much sugar.

-- dynamicbeacon.com – Comparison between static and animated call to action buttons.
-Here the creator also explains the increased conversion rate after utilising the animated button.
-Again the effect is subtle because harsh movement on a site is more like an incitement to violence than a gentle ‘look at me’.
+- If your aim is have customers request a quote, you could have a mini quote form with a subtly animated background.
+Again the effect should be subtle because harsh movement on a site is more like an incitement to violence than a gentle ‘look at me’.

 There are a few ways to achieve 2D animation…